 \section{{Conclusions}}

-We studied the optimal investment problem of a power investor in an economy consisting of a {\BRed defaultable security}, {a} stock, and {a} money market account.
-The price processes of these securities are assumed to have {drift coefficients modulated by a hidden Markov chain}.
+We have studied the optimal investment problem of a power investor in an economy consisting of a defaultable security, {a} stock, and {a} money market account.
+The price processes of these securities are assumed to have drift coefficients and default intensities modulated by a hidden Markov chain.
 We have reduced the partially observed stochastic control problem to a risk sensitive one, where the state is given by the filtered regime probabilities.
-The conditioning filtration, generated by the price of the stock and of the defaultable security, and by the indicator of default occurrence, is driven by both a Brownian component and a pure jump martingale.
+The conditioning filtration, generated by the prices of the stock and of the defaultable security, and by the indicator of default occurrence, is driven both by a Brownian component and by a pure jump martingale.
 The filter has been used to derive the HJB partial differential equation corresponding to the risk sensitive control problem.
-Our methodology consisted of splitting the latter into a pre-default and {a} post-default dynamic programming {subproblems}.
-In line with the dynamic programming principle, the value function associated to the pre-default problem depends on the value function associated to the post-default counterpart.
-The PDE associated to the post-default value function can be transformed to a linear parabolic PDE, for which existence and uniqueness of a classical solution can be guaranteed.
+We have split the latter into a pre-default and {a} post-default dynamic programming {subproblem}.
+The HJB PDE corresponding to the post-default value function can be transformed to a linear parabolic PDE, for which existence and uniqueness of a classical solution can be guaranteed.
 By contrast, the HJB PDE corresponding to the pre-default value function has exponential nonlinearity and quadratic gradient growth.
 We have provided a detailed mathematical analysis of such PDE and established the existence of a classical solution with $\mathcal{C}^{2,\alpha}_P$ regularity.
 We have then proven verification theorems establishing the correspondence between the PDE solutions and the value functions of the control problem.
 Our study has been complemented with a thorough numerical analysis illustrating the role of regime uncertainty, default risk, and price volatilities on the optimal allocation decisions and value functions.